dadadel/c_usefull/README.md

 c_usefull
 =========

-Here are some very basic usefull C functions that I had to recode many times.
+Here are some usefull C functions that I had to recode many times.
 So I put them here to be able to use them easily.
 Furthermore, it could be usefull for anyone interested.

 The provided functions concern: